-OECD Home › Directorate for Science, Technology and Industry › Broadband and telecom › Latest Documents
+OECD Home › Directorate for Science, Technology and Innovation › Broadband and telecom › Latest Documents

-This page provides a range of broadband-related statistics on OECD countries with data through June 2012.
+This page provides a range of broadband-related statistics on OECD countries with data through July 2014.

 These 15 statistical indicators summarise the current state of the ICT sector by providing data on numbers of access lines, mobile and broadband subscribers, households access to Internet, etc.